top of page

 details.

-On 18 th April, The Lancashire Society present a free concert at Helmshore Mills Museum
+On 18 th April, The Friends of Helmshore Mills present a free concert about the Power

 as the Power Loom Riots) of 1826, when thousands of people took to the streets of